rzinak/oblivion/README.md

 - you can give an unique name to your instance
 - prototype beans (gives us independent instances even when using the same identifier)

-also created two annotations to use: @Oblivion and @OblivionService.
+also created some custom annotations to use:

 @Oblivion: to inject fields (need to add support for more types tho)